TurboGears/tg2docs/book/appendices/preprelease.rst

 The steps for the release, in summary, are as follows:

- 1. Ticket system triage
+ 1. Ticket System Triage
- 2. Repository branching
+ 2. Repository Branching
- 3. Closing remaining tickets
+ 3. Closing Remaining Tickets
- 4. Upgrading all local packages as high as possible
+ 4. Upgrading All Local Packages As High As Possible
- 5. Testing Jenkins with the upgraded packages and code
+ 5. Testing Jenkins With The Upgraded Packages And Code
  6. Finalizing Changes On 'next' Branch
- 7. Preparing changelog and release announcement
+ 7. Preparing Changelog And Release Announcement
- 8. Preparing packages and the documentation
+ 8. Preparing Packages And The Documentation
- 9. Uploading the documentation
+ 9. Uploading The Documentation
- 10. Making the New Eggbasket the Current on Turbogears.org
+ 10. Making The New Eggbasket The Current On Turbogears.org
  11. Pushing to `PyPI`_
- 12. Publishing release annoucement and closing milestones
+ 12. Publishing Release Annoucement And Closing Milestones
  13. Final Cleanup

 Below, we discuss each of these steps in detail.